Chengcheng-Xiao/Occupation-matrix-control-in-VASP/README.md

 ```
 Will enable output with the U imposed on first and second element's d orbitals.

-This script will output all matrix elements from each electronic step only if `LDAUPRINT = 2` is set in the `INCAR`.
-Using this output, We can visualize how the occupation matrix change with each electronic step.
-Or change the input of  matrix occupation based on the output of this script.
+The script will output all matrix elements from each electronic step only if `LDAUPRINT = 2` is set in the `INCAR`.
+Using this output, one can easily generate the input of matrix occupation file `OCCMATRIX`, or, visualize how the occupation matrix change with each electronic step.

 ### Procedure